 Utilities are the entities in charge of the operation and maintenance of the energy infrastructure, like wires and towers.
 The local utility in Arlington is responsible for transporting electricity from the generators to residential homes and businesses in this specific region.

-Energy providers in Arlington like TXU, Direct Energy, and Cirro are the competitive energy retailers.
+Energy providers in Arlington like TXU Energy and Cirro Energy are the competitive energy retailers.
 In Texas, these companies are called Retail Electric Providers (REPs).

 Energy suppliers offer two different types of plans for residential and business customers: a fixed-rate plan or a variable-rate plan.